 Integrated Skills in English II (ISEII) (Reading: Pass; Listening: Pass; Speaking: Pass; Writing: Pass)

 Skills for English (4 component) (Listening: Pass; Reading: Pass; Writing: Pass; Speaking: Pass)

 Skills for English B2 (4 component) (Listening: Pass; Reading: Pass; Writing: Pass; Speaking: Pass

 If you are unable to meet the English language requirements for your course, there may be other options available to you.

-Certain centres will also have lower SELT requirements for students who wish to undertake an extended programme or who would like to complete an English for University study course or a Pre-sessional English course.
+Certain providers will also have lower SELT requirements for students who wish to undertake an extended program or who would like to complete an ‘English for University Study’ or ‘Pre-sessional English’ course.